A battery of Teslas: Car-share firm Mevo buying 120 EVs, readying Auckland launch - NZ Herald

 In September, one in five new vehicles registered was an EV, with Tesla's Model 3 (1066 units) leading the field ahead of the MG ZS (122) and the Hyundai Kona (84).
 Although ute sales have also been strong as buyers look to get in ahead of the introduction of the "dirty vehicle tax", the Model 3 still outsold Toyota's Hilux (684 units).

-Zydervelt said while the Clean Car Discount helped, the ECCA funding was the bigger spur for his firm's 120 EV drive.
+Zydervelt said while the Clean Car Discount helped, the EECA funding was the bigger spur for his firm's 120 EV drive.

 Mevo is also backed by Z Energy, which has built a 32 per cent stake in the company (a theme that's mirrored at car-share rival Zilch, which is now 40 per cent owned by Genesis Energy).